ppodgorsek/docker-robot-framework/README.md

 This project consists of a Docker image containing a Robot Framework installation.

-This installation also contains the Selenium and database libraries for Robot Framework.
+This installation also contains Firefox and the Selenium library for Robot Framework.
 The test cases and reports should be mounted as volumes.

 ## Versioning